Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 Stacy from Milkology has covered so many of these causes of fussiness in her on-demand breastfeeding class.
 I love her class because it comes in a super helpful video format that you can watch from anywhere!
 She talks about mastering your milk supply, getting a good latch and other common breastfeeding issues.
 If you’re constantly questioning your ability to breastfeed, this class will arm you with the knowledge to believe in yourself.

-I’d love to hear about your fussy breastfed baby in the comments!
+I’d love to hear from new moms about your fussy breastfed baby in the comments!